Through short-form documentaries, On This Spot re-centers women artists in the story of New York’s creative life.

 On This Spot is organized by neighborhood, starting in the West Village and East Village, then continuing to SoHo, Lower East Side, Chelsea, TriBeCa, Midtown, Upper East Side, Upper West Side and Harlem.
 We move through the decades from the 1950s to the end of the 20th century.

 On This Spot’s mission combines education, arts, feminism, digital engagement, and New York City civic pride.
-We invite a global audience interested in these areas and their many intersections to join us.
 Our partners’ extensive reach provides distribution to millions of followers.

 Agnes Denes, 1982 public work, “Wheatfield — A Confrontation,” in Lower Manhattan.
 Courtsey Leslie Tonkonow Artworks + Projects; John McGrall.